 Walton-on-the-Naze is an unpredictable location, which can be highly productive one day and bare the next.
 It is the best coastal location for fossils from the Red Crag and is famous for fossil bird remains from the London Clay.
 It also while yields some of the largest sharks’ teeth in the UK (including the rare Carcharocles megalodon), together with plant remains and much, much more.

-* Suitable for children 6+ (All children must be acompanied by a paying adult).
+* Suitable for children 6+ (All children must be acompanied by an adult).

 * HARD HATS (No Cycle Helmets), and HIGH VISIBILITY VESTS or jacket essential.
 We do not provide these, but you can add these when ordering if needed.